Inrego/addic2subs/README.md

 # addic2subs
-Automatic download of subtitles from addic7ed.com as well as a script for Sonarr
+Automatic download of subtitles from addic7ed.com as well as a script for Sonarr for full automation.
+Made to run on **Windows only**.

 Can be configured to check for subtitles every X hours, so you get them even if they're not ready when you got the episode.